aalexlu/content/ACurrent/Sociolinguistics/1 Introduction to Sociolinguistics.md

 ---

-## Formal linguistic vs Sociolingui
+## Formal linguistic vs Sociolinguistic perspective

+What is sociolinguistics?